 “The Double Play” Webinar Series

-Every Thursday @ 1pm Eastern
+First Thursday of Every Other Month @ 1pm Eastern

-Recordings of past webinars will be available on YouTube and in the Webinar Library
+Recordings of past webinars will be available on YouTube and in the Webinar Library below.

 Disclaimer: This is 100% educational.
 No soliciting.
 No financial advice is being offered or given.